matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/response-header-tyk-classic.md

 In this example the Response Header Transform middleware has been configured for HTTP `GET` requests to the `/status/200` endpoint.
 Any response received from the upstream service following a request to that endpoint will have the `X-Static` header removed and the `X-Secret` and `X-New` headers added (with values set to `the-secret-key-is-secret` and `another-header`).

 #### Combining API-level and Endpoint-level transforms
-If the API-level transform in the previous [example]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-classic#api-level-transform" >}}) is applied to the same API, then because the endpoint-level transformation is performed first, the `X-Secret` header will be added (by the endpoint-level transform) and then removed (by the API-level transform) such that the overall effect of the two transforms for a call to `GET /status/200` would be to add four headers:
+If the example [API-level]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-classic#api-level-transform" >}}) and [endpoint-level]({{< ref "product-stack/tyk-gateway/middleware/response-header-tyk-classic#endpoint-level-transform" >}}) transforms are applied to the same API, then the `X-Secret` header will be added (by the endpoint-level transform first) and then removed (by the API-level transform).
+Subsequently, the result of the two transforms for a call to `GET /status/200` would be to add four headers:
  - `X-Request-ID`
  - `X-User-ID`
  - `X-Static`